Something (film): Critical reception

 On Rotten Tomatoes, the film has an approval rating of 50% based on 6 reviews, indicating a mixed reception.
 Owen Gleiberman of Variety writing "“Something” has a few observations to make about the perils of contemporary parenthood, but instead of whipping them into tension it douses them in catch-as-catch-can thriller vagueness."
 Kimber Myers of Los Angeles Times wrote that the film did not live up to the potential of its premise, and had "few scares and a mystery without answers."
-Lorry Kikta of Film Threat writing "Something is a masterfully intelligent, delightfully spooky meditation on the dark side of being a first-time parent."
+Lorry Kikta of Film Threat wrote, "Something is a masterfully intelligent, delightfully spooky meditation on the dark side of being a first-time parent."